 Behind the LaVilla Dairy building, the natural area along one of the tributaries of Thornton Creek was sold to the City of Seattle in 1993 for preservation.

-The house and the LaVilla Dairy building have been in Blindheim family ownership until now.
-On May 9, 2019, the entire parcel was listed for sale for 1.8 million dollars.
+The house and the LaVilla Dairy building were in Blindheim family ownership until sold in November 2019.
 The LaVilla Dairy building does not have protection under historic-preservation rules, so we may be concerned about what will happen to the building.